 Rheumatism is not a single disease, but there are over 100 different types of rheumatism diseases including osteoarthritis and rheumatoid arthritis.
 A common feature of rheumatism is the pain in the muscles or joints accompanied by swelling and inflammation.
-Wear and tear of the joints results in osteoarthritis, while rheumatoid arthritis results from a hyperactive immune system.
+Wear and tear of the joints result in osteoarthritis, while rheumatoid arthritis results from a hyperactive immune system.

-Different rheumatic disease can have different causes.
+The different rheumatic disease can have different causes.
 Almost any joint is vulnerable to a rheumatic disease.
 Also, whether the cause is wear and tear of the joints, loss of synovial fluid, or autoimmune disorder they invariably lead to pain and swelling of joints.

 Common Rheumatic Diseases

 The two most common forms of rheumatic diseases are osteoarthritis and rheumatoid arthritis (RA).
 Generally, rheumatoid arthritis affects more women than men.
 For every man affected by RA, there are three women affected by it.
-It is estimated that a little less than one and a half million people are affected by RA, and three fourths of them are women.
+It is estimated that a little less than one and a half million people are affected by RA, and three-fourths of them are women.
 On the other hand, osteoarthritis (OA) has no such gender discrimination.
 While both OA and RA affect joints leading to pain and swelling in joints, the symptoms in the two can vary with their distinctive features.

 Unlike OA, which is an age-related disorder, RA is an autoimmune disorder in which the body’s immune system begins to attack healthy cells and organs.
 The diagnosis of this disorder constitutes of the following:

 - A physical examination